natashahrycan/natashahrycan.github.io/content/work/research/roboki/index.md

 tags: ["Max Planck Institute", "ScaDS.AI", "robot"]
 ---

+(Actualización: ya está disponible nuestra publicación sobre las experiencias de usar un robot para educación en temas relacionados a STEAM (Ciencias, tecnología, ingeniería, artes y matemáticas).
+El link al Jornal del Grup d’Innovació Docent en Matemàtiques en Educació Superior de la Universidad de Valencia está disponible en <a href="https://www.uv.es/gidmes/JID/2024/files/ActasIVJID+24.pdf">este link.</a>)

+(Update to the update: our paper on the experiences of robotics for teaching STEAM concepts has been published in the journal of the Grup d’Innovació Docent en Matemàtiques en Educació Superior of the Valencia University, click <a href="https://www.uv.es/gidmes/JID/2024/files/ActasIVJID+24.pdf">here to read the paper</a> (which is in Spanish, the English version will be available soon).)

 (Update: we will be organizing a workshop at Universität Leipzig in May 2025 for students who would like to learn about AI&ML modules, focusing on faculties that are not Computer Science faculties, as we are aware that they have more restricted access to subjects related to these topics)

 One of the main projects in which I've been working on in the last months at ScaDS.AI and MPI MIS is an educational robot.
 The idea was to create projects and spaces where we can combine all elements of STEAM (Science, Technology, Engineering, Arts and Mathematics), mainly focusing on the two latter ones.